What to wear for your actress headshot

 Not sure what to wear for your new Actress Headshot?
 Our 5 expert tips will help you out.

-One of the most common questions we receive from our female clients is about what they should wear for their Actress Headshot.
+One of the most common questions we receive from our female clients is “What should I wear for my Actress headshot?”.
 And we’re so happy you ask, because your wardrobe plays an important role in the first impression your headshot gives to casting directors.

 We’ve compiled a list of foolproof tips to help you prepare, and make sure you leave your photo session with new headshots that you’ll love.